BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/MarkovTextGenerator/README.md

 For more details about the exercise, you can refer to the [hw_ngrams.pdf](https://github.com/BarbaraPFloresRios/IDS703_NLP_NaturalLanguageProcessing/blob/main/MarkovTextGenerator/assignment_instructions.pdf) file.

 **Limitations**

 A n-gram-based language model, like the Markov approach with n-grams, is a basic natural language processing model.
 In these models, probabilities of word or character occurrences are calculated based on sequences of the previous n words.
 While they are simple and efficient, these models have limitations such as fixed context and difficulties in capturing long-range dependencies.
 Nowadays, there are more advanced language models like Transformer-based models, including BERT, GPT-3, and their variants, which have surpassed traditional n-gram models in various natural language understanding and generation tasks.
 These advanced models employ attention mechanisms and deep learning techniques to capture complex language patterns, making them the state-of-the-art choice for many NLP applications.

+Additionally, the present work does not aim to find the most efficient code execution method; rather, it intends to provide an example of code execution using algorithms that are as simple to understand as possible.

+**Test cases**